tonethar/IGME-330-Master/notes/HW-bulma-1.md

 - `section` class:
   - note use of Emmet & `lorum30`
-  - adds padding around the element
+  - adds padding around the element - check the browser window and web inspector to see how much
 - `container` class - has a max width